An overwintering expedition through the Northwest Passage

 WHY

-Because some routes cannot be rushed.
+Some routes cannot be rushed.

 Some winters must be endured.

-And some passages only reveal themselves
+And some passages only reveal themselves if you wait long enough.

 This expedition is about patience, preparation,